 Importing or creating Gradle-based projects works brilliantly thanks to this plugin.
 Additionally, the support for editing .gradle files is an important feature, regardless of whether you are using Groovy or Kotlin DSL (domain-specific languages).

-The Buildshop Gradle Integration works seamlessly with my 2019 Eclipse version; so well in fact, that it actually feels like it is a native feature.
+The Buildship Gradle Integration works seamlessly with my 2019 Eclipse version; so well in fact, that it actually feels like it is a native feature.
 In my honest opinion, I think this should be considered a default integration and automatically shipped with Eclipse.

 Snyk Vuln Scanner

 I personally like the fact that the integrated view shows me where the vulnerability comes from and how many layers deep it is.
 Most of the time the vulnerability originates from an indirect dependency, and it would be difficult to find.
 Now I can analyze if I need to fix the problem with a newer version if that is available or I might choose to exclude the dependency altogether.
 When a vulnerability is found, the plugin provides a link to the Snyk website, which provides insights on the vulnerability severity and other important information.
 It helps me make good decisions about my project.

 Git is currently the most-widely used versioning system.
 It is a distributed versioning system, which means every developer has a full copy of the entire history of every revision of the code.This makes all sorts of actions super fast: branching, merging and querying against the history are only a couple of examples.

 EGit comes with multiple views so you can perform all sorts of Git actions in a nice and easy way without having to know the git commands by heart.
 Operations like easy branching, reverting a single file and an interactive diff view are just a few of the things that make this plugin worth a shot.